kingoperating/v2/README.md

 ### tech

-21. `tech.getData` - returns a dataframe given KOC Datawarehouse parameters
+32. `tech.getData` - returns a dataframe given KOC Datawarehouse parameters

     - Arguments:
       - `serverName` - name of server `str`
       - `databaseName` - name of database `str`
       - `tableName` - specific table to access `str`

-22. `tech.putData` - replaces entire table with dataframne given KOC Datawarehouse parameters
+33. `tech.putDataReplace` - replaces entire table with dataframne given KOC Datawarehouse parameters

     - Arguments:
       - `serverName` - name of server `str`
       - `databaseName` - name of database `str`
       - `tableName` - specific table to access - optional `str`

+34. `tech.putDataAppend` - appends entire table with dataframne given KOC Datawarehouse parameters

+    - Arguments:
+      - `serverName` - name of server `str`
+      - `databaseName` - name of database `str`
+      - `tableName` - specific table to access - optional `str`

+35. `tech.deleteDuplicateRecords` - deletes the duplicateIdList from SQL server

+    - Arguments:
+       - `serverName` - name of server `str`
+       - `databaseName` - name of database `str`
+       - `tableName` - specific table to access - optional `str`
+       - `duplicateList` - list of duplicate ids to delete `list`

 ## afe Module

 One (1) package `afe.py` and three (3) functions

-23. `afe.dailyCost` - calculates and outputs two csv files, daysvsdepth.csv and dailyItemCost.csv for given `nameOfWell`
+36. `afe.dailyCost` - calculates and outputs two csv files, daysvsdepth.csv and dailyItemCost.csv for given `nameOfWell`

     - Note: see `afe.py` to set correct paths to data folder
     - Arguments
       - `workingDataDirectory`: Data directory where all exports and imports come from `str`
       - `name`: Name of the well, see masterWellList for details `str`

-24. `afe.variance`
+37. `afe.variance`

     - Note: see `afe.py` to set correct paths to data folder
       - Arguments
         - `workingDataDirectory`: Data directory where all exports and imports come from `str`
         - `name`: Name of the well, see masterWellList for details

-25. `afe.combineAfeFiles`
+38. `afe.combineAfeFiles`

     - Note: see `afe.py` to set correct paths to data folder
       - Arguments